Habitat for Humanity Camrose5007 46 Street, Unit 1Camrose, AB T4V 3G3

 In December 2020, the Government of Canada, through the Canada Mortgage and Housing Corporation, and Habitat for Humanity Canada announced a $40 million investment in housing for Black families.
 The Black Families Funding Initiative will result in 200 new homeownership opportunities for Black families over the next three years.
 Of this $40 million investment, $20 million is from the Government and Habitat will be fundraising, locally and nationally, for a further $20 million to make this initiative a reality.

-As of August 2, 2022, 56 Habitat homes are currently under construction or planning to begin construction this year with local Habitat organizations in Alberta, Manitoba and Ontario.
-Across Canada, we'll be building 144 more homes for Black families over the next three years.
+As of May 31, 2023, 115 Habitat homes have been built or are under construction with local Habitat for Humanity organizations in Alberta, Ontario, Manitoba, New Brunswick and Quebec.
+Across Canada, we'll be building 85 more homes for Black families in the coming years.

 The Black Families Funding Initiative will allow Habitat to build more of these homes faster — allowing us to serve even more Black families.
 The funding for this initiative is in addition to our existing homeownership program and will not compromise our ability to continue to build homes for other eligible, non-Black families in Canada.